Last Updated on May 4, 2021 by Red Nomad OZ

 Yes, it’s in MY BOOK: Aussie Loos with Views!

-Nearly every Aussie state has a town, suburb or locality called Richmond, but the Tasmanian Richmond boasts Australia’s oldest bridge built in 1823.
-Between Hobart and World Heritage site Port Arthur, picturesque and historic Richmond makes a perfect base from which to explore, especially when you consider its fine collection of eateries!
+Nearly every Aussie state has a town, suburb or locality called Richmond.
+The Tasmanian Richmond boasts Australia’s oldest bridge built in 1823.
+Between Hobart and World Heritage site Port Arthur, picturesque and historic Richmond makes a perfect base from which to explore.
+Especially when you consider its fine collection of eateries!

 Besides, everyone’s already got the shot of Australia’s MOST photographed bridge!

-One of the first South OZ river ports, Swan Reach marks where Goyder’s Line crosses the Murray River and is 30 km below the first of the 13 completed locks along the biggest river system in OZ.
+One of the first South OZ river ports, Swan Reach marks where Goyder’s Line crosses the Murray River.
+It’s 30 km below the first of the 13 completed locks along the biggest river system in OZ.

 Explorer Edward John Eyre made his home here, and nearby Big Bend (can you guess why it’s called that?) has the highest cliffs on the Murray!

 Tully’s Golden Gumboot shows the height of its annual rainfall.
-But it doesn’t show the rivalry between Tully, Babinda and Innisfail as they vied for the ‘honour’ of being Australia’s wettest town and scoring the ‘Golden Gumboot’ award!
+But it doesn’t show the rivalry between Tully, Babinda and Innisfail.
+Each year they vied for the ‘honour’ of being Australia’s wettest town and scoring the ‘Golden Gumboot’ award!

 For now …

-You CAN access the Shark Bay World Heritage area surrounding the town from closest town Denham – the official westernmost town with Australia’s westernmost caravan park!
+You CAN access the Shark Bay World Heritage area surrounding the town from closest town Denham.
+It’s also the official westernmost town with Australia’s westernmost caravan park!

 A fully self-contained roadhouse with fuel, food, accomodation is what passes for a town in parts of the Northern Territory.
 With a scenic campground setting below the Stokes Range right next to Australia’s WILDEST river, the roadhouse is worth a stopover.